Campusoft/knowledge_base/list/list-workflow-html.md

 Argo Workflows is an open source container-native workflow engine for orchestrating parallel jobs on Kubernetes.
 Argo Workflows is implemented as a Kubernetes CRD.

 - Define workflows where each step in the workflow is a container.
+- Model multi-step workflows as a sequence of tasks or capture the dependencies between tasks using a graph (DAG).

 https://argoproj.github.io/